-• Which mission statement do you think is most effective? • What are two things that you think make it effective? • What could make it better? • What are some phrases from each of the mission statements that you particularly like? rec cha er everyone has had time to review the mission statements, discuss your answers as a team.
-As you discuss, cord on a flip-chart any language that your team identifies with, and discuss why.
-Edit that language on the flipart as necessary in response to the discussion.
-As you develop a list of language that your team identifies with, a can begin to piece those statements together into a coherent mission statement.
+- Which mission statement do you think is most effective? - What are two things that you think make it effective? - What could make it better? - What are some phrases from each of the mission statements that you particularly like?

+After everyone has had time to review the mission statements, discuss your answers as a team.
+As you discuss, record on a flip-chart any language that your team identifies with, and discuss why.
+Edit that language on the flip-chart as necessary in response to the discussion.
+As you develop a list of language that your team identifies with, you can begin to piece those statements together into a coherent mission statement.